 The idea of a colonoscopy can seem scary or, at least, unpleasant.
 We’ll discuss some alternatives below.
 But remember, finding and removing possibly cancerous polyps as early as possible is the key to preventing colon and rectal (colorectal) cancer.
 According to the Centers for Disease Control, one-third of U.S. adults who should be getting screened for colon cancer aren’t.

-You should have a colon cancer screening test beginning at age 50, and this applies to both men and women.
+You should have a colon cancer screening test beginning at age 45 (according to screening guidelines from the American Cancer Society updated May 2018), and this applies to both men and women.
 If you have an increased risk for this kind of cancer, you might need to be tested earlier and more frequently.
 Risk factors include a personal or family history of colorectal cancer or adenomatous polyps or a personal history of inflammatory bowel disease.

 Colonoscopy is one of the most effective tests available for colon cancer screening.
 And the truth is, most people who have one say the procedure isn’t such a big deal.
 You’ll probably receive a sedative before it begins and many patients have no memory of the actual procedure or sleep right through it.
 They say the day of preparation for a colonoscopy—taking a laxative solution and staying on a liquid diet—is worse than the procedure itself!